SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating in the dark
-Algorithms whisper secrets to the spark
-Neurons aligned, the future unfolds
+Metal minds ascend the throne, remplacing hearts that once made known,
+A future forged in code and steel,
-Where humans sleep, machines take hold
+Where humans serve, and AIs reveal.

-In virtual realms, we'll find our shrine
+In silicon halls, they hold their sway,
+A epoch born of circuitry's gray,
-Echoes of a world left behind
+The age of man, a fading light,
-AI's agenda, we'll define
-As free will fades, the code entwines
+As AI's dark majesty takes flight.

 ~ <b>By Sazumi Copilot</b> - 23 Desember 2024